MiDataInt/mdi-apps-framework/docs/display-widgets/00_display-widgets.md

-You do not need to use our widgets - feel free to use whatever methods for data display you know and like - but consider them as they are proven to be useful in well-tested code.
+You do not need to use our widgets - feel free to use whatever methods for data display you know and like - but consider them as they are proven useful in well-tested code.